Uralstech/uralstech.github.io/_posts/2026-05-13-its-been-HOW-long-exclamationpoint-questionmark.md

 <blockquote class="twitter-tweet" data-media-max-width="750" data-lang="en" data-dnt="true" data-theme="dark"><p lang="en" dir="ltr">if you are looking to build client side integrations.
 I recommend using the Firebase AI logic with App check to protect the key.
 Unity sdk support was released last year and it works with XR devices as well.</p>&mdash; Thevi Sundaralingam (@Thevi_S) <a href="https://twitter.com/Thevi_S/status/2026303891495911538?ref_src=twsrc%5Etfw">February 24, 2026</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-uai.abstraction is pretty funny. i basically lost all need for it *really* quickly. the commit history of the repo lasts literally *two days* (excluding my archive commits). with ugemini was archived, uai.abstraction lost half of whatever utility it had, so i decided to officially archive it.
+uai.abstraction is pretty funny. i basically lost all need for it *really* quickly. the commit history of the repo lasts literally *two days* (excluding my archive commits). with ugemini archived, uai.abstraction lost half of whatever utility it had, so i decided to officially archive it.

 ## [AIDE-Chip Surrogates](https://github.com/Uralstech/AIDE-Chip-Surrogates)